UA-141369524-4

 One morning snack I enjoy is celery with almond butter that has protein and fiber.
 Or natural peanut butter paired with a Granny Smith apple, sliced up bananas, or in good old-fashioned PBJ (or favorite seeded jam) toast.

 Another good starter is watermelon with EVOO and mint.
 If you have a headache, the first thing I do is drink water that’s always good for hydrating your system.
-And mint is good for the aches.
+And mint leaves or mint tea is good for soothing aches.

 Red